hanjingo/doc/DB/best_practice.md

 ### Choose the right Partitioning Strategy

-- Select a partitioning method that aligns with your data characteristics and access patterns (for example, use range partitioning for time-series data or hash partitioning for evenly distributed data);
+- Select a partitioning method that aligns with your data characteristics and access patterns (for example, use range partitioning for time-series data or hash partitioning for evenly distributed data).
 - Consider combining multiple strategies, like composite partitioning, to address complex data requirements and optimized performance further.

 ### Optimize Partition Size

 - Balance partition sizes to avoid having too many small partitions or a few very large ones.
-Optimal partition sizes ensure efficient query performance and manageable maintenance tasks;
+Optimal partition sizes ensure efficient query performance and manageable maintenance tasks.
 - Monitor and adjust partition sizes based on data growth and query performance to maintain an optimal balance.

 ### Leverage Partition Pruning

-- Design queries to take advantage of partition pruning, where teh database engine automatically skips irrelevant partitions.
-This significantly reduces query execution time by limiting the data scanned;
+- Design queries to take advantage of partition pruning, where the database engine automatically skips irrelevant partitions.
+This significantly reduces query execution time by limiting the data scanned.
 - Ensure that partition keys are used in `WHERE` clauses to maximize the benefits of partition pruning.

 ### Implement Maintenance Automation

-- Automation reduces the risk of human error and ensures consistency in partition management;
+- Automation reduces the risk of human error and ensures consistency in partition management.
 - Schedule regular maintenance windows to perform partition-related tasks without disrupting normal database operations.

 ### Monitor and Tune Partition Performance

-- Monitor helps identify performance bottlenecks and areas for improvement;
+- Monitor helps identify performance bottlenecks and areas for improvement.
 - Regularly review partition performance metrics and make necessary adjustments to maintain optimal database performance.

 ### Ensure Data Integrity and Consistency

-- Data integrity is crucial for maintaining reliable query rsults and overall database health;
+- Data integrity is crucial for maintaining reliable query results and overall database health.
 - Use validation scripts and automated tests to verify partition boundaries and data consistency regularly.

 ### Plan for Scalability

-- Ensure that your partitioning scheme can scale seamlessly as your data volume increases;
+- Ensure that your partitioning scheme can scale seamlessly as your data volume increases.
 - Reevaluate and adjust your partitioning strategy periodically to accommodate changes in data patterns and business requirements.

 ---